cartoon-raccoon/toaruwm/README.md

 I do not plan to fully implement ICCCM or EWMH compliance.
 See [this](http://www.call-with-current-continuation.org/rants/icccm.txt) for why.

-Current SLOC count: `6599`

 This crate is NOT production ready; far from it.
 However, it is under active development and will be ready soon.

-Heavily inspired by [penrose](https://docs.rs/penrose/0.2.0/penrose/index.html) by sminez, approximately 60% of this codebase is based off his code, so a million thanks, and I am forever grateful.

 ## Design Goals